Bootle railway station

 Bootle is a railway station on the Cumbrian Coast Line, which runs between Carlisle and Barrow-in-Furness.
 The station, situated 24 mi north-west of Barrow-in-Furness, serves the village of Bootle in Cumbria.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The Whitehaven and Furness Junction Railway was authorised in 1847 for a line which would link the town of Whitehaven with the Furness Railway at Broughton-in-Furness.
 It was opened in stages, and the section between Ravenglass and Bootle opened on 8 July 1850.
 The last section between Bootle and Broughton-in-Furness was opened for passenger services 1 November 1850, with trains carrying Lord Lonsdale and invited guests having travelled over the section on at least two occasions in October.
+The station had a coal depot, a goods yard with a shed and 5 ton crane, the yard was able to accommodate live stock, horse and cattle vans.
+The station was host to a LMS caravan in 1936.

+The original stationmaster's house, waiting rooms and restrooms on the east platform have been converted to private residences.
+The buildings are of red granite and sandstone.
+Originally the design was used on many of the stations on the Cumbrian Coast Line but today only three exist; this one, Drigg and Ravenglass.The station clock is original and still works.